Singularity structures and impacts on parameter estimation in finite mixtures of distributions: Introduction

-\paragraph{Techniques} A major component of our general framework is a procedure for characterizing subsets of points having the same singularity structure, via common singularity level and so on.
+A major component of our general framework is a procedure for identifying subsets of points having the same singularity structure, via common singularity level and so on.
 It will be shown that these points are in fact a subset of a real affine variety.
 A real affine variety is a set of solutions to a system of real polynomial equations.
 The polynomial equations can be derived explicitly by the kernel density functions that define a given mixture distribution.
-The study of the solutions of polynomial equations is a central subject of algebraic geometry \cite{Stumfel-2002,Cox-etal}.
-The connections between statistical models and algebraic geometry have been studied for discrete Markov random fields \cite{Drton-etal-09}, as well as finite mixtures of categorical data~\cite{Allman-2009}.
-For finite mixtures of continuous distributions, the link to algebraic geometry is distilled from a new source of algebraic structure, in addition to the presence of mixing measures: it is traced to the partial differential equations satisfied by the mixture model's kernel density function.
+The study of the solutions of polynomial equations is a central subject of algebraic geometry~\cite{Stumfel-2002,Cox-etal}.
+The connections between specific statistical models and algebraic geometry have received a steady stream of contributions in the last two decades, including the analysis of latent class analysis models~\cite{Geiger_2001}, factor analysis~\cite{Drton_2007}, algebraic statistical models~\cite{Drton_2007b}, discrete Markov random fields~\cite{Drton-etal-09}, finite mixtures of categorical data~\cite{Allman-2009}, Gaussian graphical models~\cite{Uhler_AOS_2012}, and the EM algorithms~\cite{Sturmfels_AOS_2015}.
+As mentioned earlier, singular mixture models were studied in the work of~\cite{Watanabe-book,Drton_JRSSB_2017}, who focused primarily on aspects of density estimation and model selection (e.g., estimation of the number of parameters), not the estimation of parameters per se.
+By focusing on the statistical efficiency of parameter estimation for finite mixtures of continuous distributions, we have found that the link to algebraic geometry is distilled from a new source of algebraic structure, in addition to the presence of mixing measures: it is traced to the partial differential equations satisfied by the mixture model's kernel density function.
 For Gaussian mixtures, it is the relation captured by Eq.~\eqref{key-normal} for the Gaussian kernel.
 The partial differential equations can be nonlinear, with coefficients given by rational functions defined in terms of model parameters.
 It is this relation that is primarily responsible for the complexity of the singularity structure.
 A quintessential example of such a relation is given by Eq.~\eqref{eqn:overfittedskewnormaldistributionzero} for the skew-normal kernel densities.